-- 2. What type of galaxy has more young stars, gas and dust elliptical or spiral?
-Where in the galaxy is the dust seen? - 3.
-What type of galaxy appears to have more old, red stars and fewer young blue stars elliptical or spiral?
-In both galaxy types, where are the old, red stars typically seen? - 4.
-Given what you now know about the different types of galaxies, what is an SO (lenticular) galaxy? i.e., a young, newly formed galaxy, a middle aged/older galaxy, something else?
-Explain your answer. - 5.
-What type of event(s) do you think would have happened to cause the odd shapes of irregular (Sm) galaxies? - 6.
-What type of event(s) do you think would have happened to cause the odd shapes of irregular (Sm) galaxies? - 7.
-Many galaxies, when observed directly through a telescope, do not appear as beautiful and colorful as the color images that you have seen.
+2. What type of galaxy has more young stars, gas and dust - elliptical or spiral?
+Where in the galaxy is the dust seen?
+3. What type of galaxy appears to have more old, red stars and fewer young blue stars - elliptical or spiral?
+In both galaxy types, where are the old, red stars typically seen?
+4. Given what you now know about the different types of galaxies, what is an SO (lenticular) galaxy? i.e., a young, newly formed galaxy, a middle aged/older galaxy, something else?
+Explain your answer.
+5. THOUGHT QUESTION: What type of event(s) do you think would have happened to cause the odd shapes of irregular (Sm) galaxies?
+6. The color images of galaxies use 3 main colors - blue, red, and yellow - what physical characteristics of galaxies do these correspond to?
+7. Many galaxies, when observed directly through a telescope, do not appear as beautiful and colorful as the color images that you have seen.
 Where do the colors in these images come from?

-8. In your own words, describe how the galaxies change as you move down the fork, i.e. what are the changes in the galaxies' properties as you look at different subtypes?
+8. THOUGHT QUESTION: In your own words, describe how the galaxies change as you move down the fork, i.e. what are the changes in the galaxies' properties as you look a different subtypes?